VirusTLNR/LethalIntelligence/README.md

 * Deceiving
     * Uses terminal codes to make you think someone is in the ship and help/hinder you.
     * will tend to ignore you in favour of making you beleive they are a player.
+    * Can pick up and use WalkieTalkies

 * Insane
     * Uses signal translator to make you think someone is in the ship and help/hinder you.
     * can "sabotage" the apparatus (after 2pm only)
     * will make the ship take off after it has completed sabotaging the apparatus.. fair warning will occur as long as you own a signal translator.
     * will tend to target players more than most other personalities
+    * Can pick up and use WalkieTalkies

  </details>

 ## Known Issues
 - masked "ignoring players" is sometimes way too much, and sometimes way too little, a rework of the system will occur soon.
+- masked holding 1 handed items leads to a null reference error relating to "arms locked to camera" - trying to resolve this as i think the 1 handed item animation is at fault.
+- maybe some slight bugs around when walkie talkies are turned on/off while a masked is speaking into them (please report any bugs as this feature is still new!)

 ## Mods